 We ensure that all employees are aware of and fully understand the Group's security policies and practices.
-In-house security personnel and third-party security providers are all given formal training to acquaint them with these security policies and practices.
+In-house stock loss controllers and third-party security providers are all given formal training to acquaint them with these security policies and practices.